EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 4. Consuming the REST endpoint to interact with the trained model via POST request

 Part 2 SDK
-1. Using the same dataset registered in Azure workspace for part 1.
+1. Using the same dataset registered in Azure workspace for Part 1
-2. Creating a ML pipeline and AutoML Step - workflow automation
+2. Creating a ML pipeline and AutoML step for workflow automation
 3. Publishing the pipeline so that it can be consumed
 4. Consuming the REST endpoint to interact with the pipeline via POST request